-The Delivery Controller is the central management component of a Site.
-Each Site has one or more Delivery Controllers.
+The Delivery Controller is the central management component of a site.
+Each site has one or more Delivery Controllers.
 It is installed on at least one server in the data center.
-For Site reliability and availability, Controllers should be installed on more than one server.
-If your deployment includes a hypervisor or cloud service, the Controller services communicate with it to distribute applications and desktops, authenticate and manage user access, broker connections between users and their desktops and applications, optimize use connections, and load-balance these connections.
+For site reliability and availability, install Controllers on more than one server.
+If your deployment includes a hypervisor or other service, the Controller services communicate with it to:

-The Monitor Service collects historical data and places it in the Monitor database.
+The Monitor Service collects historical data and places it in the monitoring database.
 This service uses TCP port 80 or 443.

 Virtual Delivery Agent (VDA)

-The word “VDA” is often used to refer to the agent as well as the machine on which it is installed.
+The word “VDA” is often used to refer to the agent and the machine on which it is installed.

-VDAs are available for Windows server and desktop operating systems.
-VDAs for Windows server operating systems allow multiple users to connect to the server at one time.
-VDAs for Windows desktop operating systems allow only one user to connect to the desktop at a time.
+VDAs are available for single-session and multi-session Windows operating systems.
+VDAs for multi-session Windows operating systems allow multiple users to connect to the server at a time.
+VDAs for single-session Windows operating systems allow only one user to connect to the desktop at a time.
 Linux VDAs are also available.

 StoreFront authenticates users and manages stores of desktops and applications that users access.
 It can host your enterprise application store, which gives users self-service access to the desktops and applications that you make available to them.
 It also keeps track of users’ application subscriptions, shortcut names, and other data.
 This helps ensure that users have a consistent experience across multiple devices.